thomasheckmann/ps2opl_osx/README.md

 `[PS2SMB]` the name of the share as seen by the PS2, keep the name as it is.
 `path = /mnt/ps2smb` the mount point inside the container, remember how this was defined in the docker-compose.yml file?

-# Start our new SMB server
+# Start Docker container and run with SMB server
 You start the server by running the following command in the same folder as the two config files:
 ````
 docker-compose run samba